Spring Budget 2023: what's new, what's changing and how will your business be affected?

 A floor is the opposite of a cap.
 While the cap limits your maximum liability, the floor is the level below which a claim is ignored.
 For example, if the floor is set to £10,000 and the investors want to make a claim against the company for £5,000, it would be considered too small to bother with, and dropped.

-The easiest way to write a Term Sheet is to let us do it for you.
-On SeedLegals it’s quick and easy to build an investment proposal from our Term Sheet template with founder-friendly provisions.
+On SeedLegals, it’s quick and easy to build a Term Sheet template with founder-friendly provisions.
 We’ll let you know what’s industry-standard, what you can consider compromising on and what to push back on.